You Ask, We Answer: Do you really need to use Bond Breaker Tape?

 Does It Really Work?

 Absolutely.
 We've seen many cases where bond breaker tape made a clear difference.
-In one example, a worn section of deck showed the caulk had separated cleanly from the tape at the base of the seam while still firmly bonded to both sides just as it should.
+In one example, a worn section of deck showed the caulk had separated cleanly from the tape at the base of the seam, while remaining firmly bonded to both sides, as it should.
 That kind of performance confirms what we already know: when used correctly, bond breaker tape adds real value.

-In summary, bond breaker tape is a small addition to your deck caulking process that pays off in big ways stronger seams, fewer failures, and longer life for your deck.
-Just be sure to use the right depth, the right technique, and the right product.
+In summary, bond breaker tape is a small addition to your deck caulking process that delivers significant benefits: stronger seams, fewer failures, and a longer-lasting deck.
+Just be sure to use the right depth, technique, and product.

 ALL PRODUCTS